Greenhouse gas emissions

 Emissions from Energy and Industrial Process

-The Ministry of Economic Development is responsible for the reporting of annual emissions from energy and industrial processes.
+The Ministry of Business, Innovation & Employment is responsible for the reporting of annual emissions from energy and industrial processes.

 There are two types of emissions that are produced by these sectors: combustion emissions and fugitive emissions.
 Combustion emissions result from fuel being burnt to produce useful energy.
 Examples of combustion emissions include emissions from transport, provision of heat to industry and from thermal electricity generation.
 Fugitive emissions result from production, transmission and storage of fuels, and from non-productive combustion.
 Examples of fugitive emissions include the venting of CO2 at the Kapuni Gas Treatment Plant, gas flaring at oil production facilities and emissions from geothermal fields.